 The Mental Health Act 2016 promotes voluntary engagement of people requiring mental health treatment and care, however, in some circumstances this is not successful.
 An Examination Authority (EA) may be required to respond to serious concerns about a person’s mental health and wellbeing.

 EAs are issued by the Mental Health Review Tribunal.
+Click here for an information fact sheet on applications for EAs.

 An EA authorises a doctor or authorised mental health practitioner to examine a person without that person’s consent to determine whether a Recommendation for Assessment should be made.